SabirLume/slot-machine-2019a-week05/README.md

 ## Lessons Learned:

 While making this web application I further my understanding of how arguments work within a function.
 Also my understanding of conditionals has increased.

+##Changes
+I made some color changes to buttons